cfs-energy/SPARCPublic/README.md

 ### EQlibrary
- - This folder contains ~100 magnetic equilibrium reconstructions in GEQDSK format.
+ - This folder contains ~100 magnetic equilibria in GEQDSK format.
  - Also contains a .png for each GEQDSK
  - GEQDSKs have been corrected to match SPARC helicity